5 Companies Pioneering Tech in Developing Countries

 SkoolTag- Safer Schools, automated attendance, better communication

 FaceTagr brings enhanced security & efficiency for schools using its cutting edge face recognition tech.

 RetailTag- E-Commerce like advanced insights for Brick & Mortar Retail

 FaceTagr's Computer Vision bring great insights to brick & mortar retail to improve sales, marketing and operations.

-Say no to queues and have secure, seamless and fast entry of guests with Facial Recognition.
+Say no to queues and have secure, seamless & fast attendance with Facial Recognition.
+Centralized dashboard and reports.